vonglasow/atoum-documentation/source/en/launch_test.rst

 Growl
 -----

 Cette fonctionnalité nécessite la présence de l'exécutable ``growlnotify``.
-Pour vérifier s'il est disponible, utilisez la commande suivante :
+To check if it is available, use the following command:

 .. code-block:: shell